 Expulsion policy; and

-Location of facilities, if such change involves relocating to or adding a facility in another municipality or school district.
+Location of facilities, if such change involves relocating to or adding a facility in another municipality or school district, in a district already specified in the school’s charter.

 Consideration of Amendment Requests: The Commissioner and the Board may consider a charter school's compliance with applicable state, federal, and local law and evidence regarding the three areas set forth in 603 CMR 1.11(2) in reaching a determination regarding a school's request to amend its charter.